-In general, an adviser is required to register with the SEC if it has at least \$100 million in assets under management ("AUM"), subject to certain exemptions.
+In general, an adviser is required to register with the SEC if it has at least \$110 million in assets under management ("AUM"), subject to certain exemptions.
+Advisers with less than \$110 million but more than \$100 million AUM may but are not required to register with the SEC.
 Advisers with less than \$100 million in AUM are generally prohibited from registration with the SEC and instead must comply with the registration requirements of the states in which the adviser conducts business.
 The state-level registration requirements and exemptions vary on a state-by-state basis.

 Registering as an investment adviser with the SEC provides for preemption from the various state registration requirements.
-However, investment advisers that are exempt from registration with the SEC, or ineligible to register with the SEC based on their AUM, may be required to comply with multiple states' investment adviser regimes.
+However, investment advisers that are exempt from registration with the SEC or are ineligible to register with the SEC based on their AUM may be required to comply with multiple states' investment adviser regimes.
+Generally, a non-U.S. adviser may register with the SEC regardless of its AUM.
 Further, under the SEC's "territorial" approach to Advisers Act jurisdiction, a non-U.S. adviser that is registered with the SEC is generally subject to the substantive requirements of the Advisers Act only with respect to its U.S. clients.

 In 2010, the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank Act") revised the exemptions applicable to investment advisers in the United States.
 Prior to the Dodd-Frank Act, many investment advisers were exempt from both SEC and state registration by virtue of the "private adviser exemption", which exempted any adviser that (i) had fewer than 15 clients during the course of the preceding 12 months, and (ii) neither held itself out generally to the public as an investment adviser nor acted as an investment adviser to any registered investment company or business development company.
-The Dodd-Frank Act eliminated the private adviser exemption and in its place introduced certain narrower exemptions, which are summarised below:
+The Dodd-Frank Act eliminated the private adviser exemption and in its place introduced certain narrower exemptions, which are summarised below.